 A month into yoga, you'll definitely notice some positive changes in your body.
 "Your core is stronger and you've noticed your triceps building from all those chaturangas," says LaRue.

 Now that you're getting stronger, you might also start actively craving yoga.
 "Don't be surprised if you find yourself ditching that happy hour for a sweat because you can now finally stay solid in toppling tree," Morwen says.
 Your food cravings could also change.
 "Don't be alarmed if you find yourself bypassing the French fries for a quinoa salad because that's what your body is craving," Morwen adds.
 "With all of those twists and wind poses, your digestion is on point."

 After One Year

 A year into regular yoga, Fountain says that your practice shifts from structured classes to "yoga off the mat."
 "It becomes a way of life," she says.
 "How you breathe.
 How you focus your mind.
 How you move.
 How you treat others.
-How you move with peace and presence and maybe become less attachment to things."
+How you move with peace and presence and maybe become less attached to things."
 At this point in your yoga journey, your focus has improved, along with your stress levels and ability to handle confrontation.

 Physically, your core and upper body strength have increased, your body looks longer and leaner, your balance is fantastic, and you're sleeping better than ever.
 All this added together, your confidence has probably experienced a boost, too.